MOHANSAI2810/Adobe-Round-1b/README.md

 - The sentence transformer model is loaded once globally for efficiency
 - Large PDF files may take longer to process
 - Memory usage scales with the number and size of PDF documents
+- Docker containers may have slower initial startup due to model downloading
+- Consider using Docker volumes for persistent model storage across runs

 ## Troubleshooting